 EXAMPLE: Company XYZ is one of ten reference entities for a class of multiple payout credit default option contracts and its 8% May 15, 2022 bond issue is specified as its only reference obligation.
 Company XYZ was assigned a weight of 15% when the credit default option was opened for trading.
-During the life of the option, Company XYZ redessing the 8% May 15, 2022 bond issue.
+During the life of the option, Company XYZ redessines the 8% May 15, 2022 bond issue.
 No reference obligations remain and the listing options market determines that there are no other outstanding debt obligations of the issuer suitable for specification as reference obligations.
 The basket component will be removed from the credit default basket, and the cash settlement amount will be reduced by 15%.
-Succession Event Adjustments A. succession event and the cash settlement amount will be reduced by 15%.
+Succession Event Adjustments A. succession Event Adjus and the cash settlement amount will be reduced by 15%.

 Succession Event Adjustments.
-A succession event occurs when one or more new entities assume one or more reference obligations of a reference entity or become the obligor with respect to any obligation that is substituted for the original reference obligations.
-This may occur, for example, when a reference entity is mergod into a new entity or spins off a part of its business into a new entity.
-If, as the result of a succession event, more than one entity is the obligor of the original reference obligations, or obligations that were substituted for the original reference colligations, all of those obligors, including, as the case may be, the original reference entities.
+A succession event occurs when one or more new entities assume one or more reference obligations of a reference entity or become the cobligor with respect to any obligation that is substituted for the original reference obligations.
+This may occur, for example, when a reference entity is merged into a new entity, if, as the result of a succession event, more than one entity is the obligor of the original reference obligations, or obligations that were substituted for the original reference obligations, all of those obligors, including, as the case may be, the original reference entities.